GeospatialPython/pyshp/README.md

 ### Adding Geometry

 Geometry is added using one of several convenience methods.
-The "null" method is used for null shapes, "point" is used for point shapes, "line" for lines, and "poly" is used for polygons and everything else.
+The "null" method is used for null shapes, "point" is used for point shapes, "multipoint" is used for multipoint shapes, "line" for lines, "poly" for polygons, and "multipatch" for multipatches.

 **Adding a Point shape**

 Point shapes are added using the "point" method.
-A point is specified by an x, y value.
-An optional z (elevation) and m (measure) value can be set if the shapeType is PointZ or PointM.
+A point is specified by an x and y value.

 	>>> w = shapefile.Writer()